aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/customize-the-ribbon/_index.md

 {{% alert color="primary" %}}

-Microsoft Office replaced menus and toolbars with a Ribbon at the top of the application window since Office 2007.
+Microsoft Office has replaced menus and toolbars with a Ribbon at the top of the application window since Office 2007.
 The Ribbon is customizable.
 Aspose.Cells allows you to:

 - Keep Ribbon XML without parsing it
 - Read and write Ribbon XML without parsing it
 - Get and set Ribbon XML data

-If you want to change the Ribbon XML, you have to parse it with an XML parser or other Ribbon XML tool.
+If you want to change the Ribbon XML, you must parse it using an XML parser or another Ribbon XML tool.

 {{% /alert %}}